 The value of the

 10 after the assignment.

 SELECT INTO statement to assign the result of a query, which returns a scalar value, to a variable.
 See the following example:

 SELECT COUNT(*) INTO total_products

 total_productsand initialize its value to

 - Then, we used the

 SELECT INTOstatement to assign the

-total_productsvariable the number of products that we selected from the products from the
+total_productsvariable the number of products that we selected from the

 END statement of stored procedure reached.